ActiveBrainAtlas2/preprocessing-pipeline/docs/programmer/polygon2segmenation.md

     The [PolygonSequenceController](https://github.com/ActiveBrainAtlas2/abakit/blob/dev/src/abakit/lib/Controllers/PolygonSequenceController.py) class querys the polygon sequence table by calling the `get_volume(prep_id,annotator_id,structure_id)` function.
 The [PolygonSequenceController](https://github.com/ActiveBrainAtlas2/abakit/blob/dev/src/abakit/lib/Controllers/PolygonSequenceController.py) class initiates a sqalchemy session through the constructor of it's parent class [Controller](https://github.com/ActiveBrainAtlas2/abakit/blob/dev/src/abakit/lib/Controllers/Controller.py).

-    The [Controller](https://github.com/ActiveBrainAtlas2/abakit/blob/dev/src/abakit/lib/Controllers/Controller.py) class contains method to start the sql session with the right credentials, and the ability to add, delete, insert, and checking if a row exists.
+    The [Controller](https://github.com/ActiveBrainAtlas2/abakit/blob/dev/src/abakit/lib/Controllers/Controller.py) class contains methods to start the sql session with the right credentials, and the ability to add, delete, insert, and checking if a row exists.

-    The `get_volume(prep_id,annotator_id,structure_id)` function queries the `annotation_session` table to find any active session matching the prep_id,annotator_id,structure_id.
+    The `get_volume(prep_id,annotator_id,structure_id)` function queries the `annotation_session` table to find any active session matching the prep_id, annotator_id, structure_id.
 If a session is found, it queries the PolygonSequence table for the polygon points, and parses them into dictionaries.
 Finally, the function returns the dictionary of polygon points for a specific structure.

 1. Ater the data has been fetched, we can transform the polygon data to atlas space with the following process:

     The [TransformationController](https://github.com/ActiveBrainAtlas2/abakit/blob/master/src/abakit/lib/Controllers/TransformationController.py) class pulls the transformation stored in the transformation table using the `get_transformation` function.
 The TransformationController class inherits from the same parent class Controller.

-    We transform the points from the stack space to the atlas space using the `forward_transform_points` function. `forward_transform_points` takes a list of point coordinates and outputs the result of the points after the transformation.
+    We transform the points from the stack space to the atlas space using the `forward_transform_points` function.
+This function: `forward_transform_points` takes a list of point coordinates and outputs the result of the points after the transformation.
 The function will be run on all of the points in all the polygons and apply the affine or rigid transformation calculated from the structure coms to the atlas coms.

 1. After the transformation, we create the 3D masks from polygon data